José Guillermo García

-José Guillermo García (born 25 June 1933) is a former general of the military of El Salvador and was minister of defense of the Revolutionary Government Junta of El Salvador between the years 1979 and 1983.
+José Guillermo García Merino (born 25 June 1933) is a former general of the military of El Salvador and was minister of defense of the Revolutionary Government Junta of El Salvador between the years 1979 and 1983.

 Emigration to United States

-He emigrated to the United States in 1989, were lived until January 2016 when was deported to El Salvador.
+He emigrated to the United States in 1989, where he lived until January 2016 until he was deported to El Salvador.

 Lawsuit cases

 He was sued, along with Carlos Eugenio Vides Casanova, in the United States district court in West Palm Beach in two precedent-setting legal actions: